Top cheap smartwatches that won't break the bank.

 - 100+ workout modes

+The Honor Watch 4 features a mix of sleek looks, impressive fitness smarts, and a slick experience.
 Unlike many budget smartwatches, you get a quality 1.75-inch, 450 x 390 resolution AMOLED display.

-And it goes further than just looks.
+It’s a well-constructed smartwatch with a nicely weighted aluminum case that matches up with a silicone strap.
+And it goes further than the looks.
 It’s fair to say Honor offers a lot on the fitness and sports tracking front.

-Overall, it’s a good all-rounder, with a sleek design that doesn’t feel cheap.
-The Honor Watch 4 is a top pick if you’re shopping on a budget.
+Overall, it’s a good all-rounder, with a solid design that doesn’t feel cheap.

 Pros